 Beach Hut Deli is an eclectic sports pub experience that takes your game day up several notches.
 They offer 12 big TVs to tune into all the big games, and you can even book a private room for your group that includes a 60-inch HDTV.
 The pub specifically caters toward large groups and is friendly for both families and dogs.
+The food menu is full of sandwiches and other munchies that are made with fresh ingredients.
 It’s worth at least one stop for any sports fan in Bend, and probably quite a few more after that.

-River Pig is a new addition to Bend’s sports bar scene but has already risen to become one of the most popular game-watching spots in town.
+River Pig is a new addition to Bend’s sports bar scene but has already risen to become one of the best bars to watch a game in town.
 It combines a classic sports bar design with hearty food, excellent service and an amazing atmosphere that always seems fill with happy fans (it’s honestly uncanny).
-The bar also includes a great open-air section that’s ideal for the warmer months and allows family and friends who may be a bit less interested to take a break from cheering whenever they need to.
+The inside dining area is super open, modern, and cozy.
+The bar also includes a great outdoor seating area that’s ideal for the warmer months and allows family and friends who may be a bit less interested to take a break from cheering whenever they need to.